tecartlab/HeadRoom/README.md

 It is based on openFrameworks and libfreenect, should run on OSX (tested), Windows and Linux.

+NOTE: Xbox Kinect models > 1414 (1473, etc) or Kinect4Windows devices that have been plugged into an XBox will not work with ofxKinect on Mac OSX

+If you have an Xbox Kinect model 1473+ or Kinect4Windows device and want to use it with ofxKinect on OSX, DO NOT plug it into an XBox!
+If you do, it will receive a firmware update which will cause it to freeze after about 20 secs with libfreenect/ofxKinect on OSX.
+Linux and Windows are fine.
+The fix is in the works.

+In the meantime, we suggest you get the original Xbox Kinect model 1414 and keep those new toys away from an XBox ...

 ### Functionality

 HeadRoom runs as an application on a dedicated computer with one attached kinect device.
 The machine needs to be powerfull enough to do all the tracking analysis necessary.